 Decreased peel forces lead to incredible surface quality, easier support removal, and cutting-edge material possibilities.
 Choose the Form 3+ for the best surface finish and the easiest post-processing.

 "The improvements to the light-touch supports that break away are game-changing.
 There is no way to describe the first time you take a part and pull at it and it just seamlessly pops completely free.
 It takes the stress out of building and cleaning parts and lets us keep our focus on design and creation."

-The precision optics engine within the Form 2 has proven over time to meet the accuracy requirements of the most demanding applications (for example, dental labs, who need to produce many highly accurate parts on a repeated basis).
+The precision optics engine within the Form 2 has proven over time that it can meet the accuracy requirements of the most demanding applications.
+This includes users in dental labs, who often run their printers 24/7 and need to produce many highly accurate parts on a repeated basis.

 The Form 2 uses two galvanometers for X and Y positioning, directing laser light from the back of the printer to a large stationary mirror that delivers the beam to the print plane.

 For the Form 3+, we focused on further refining accuracy and consistency, and making the system scalable.
 LFS 3D printing houses the optics inside a Light Processing Unit (LPU) that moves in the X direction.
 One galvanometer positions the laser beam in the Y direction, then directs it along across a fold mirror and parabolic mirror to deliver a beam that is always perpendicular to the build plane.

 While beam deviation at the print plane is small on a printer the size of Form 2 and Form 3+, a perpendicular beam allows for uniformity as hardware scales up, which is why it was possible to develop the large format Form 3L.

 The Light Processing Unit uses a spatial filter to create a crisp, clean laser spot for greater precision, and a higher-frequency galvanometer, which leads to some gains in print speed over the Form 2.

 |XY Resolution||25 microns (0.001 in)||n/a|